 Kirkland, Wash. — Sixty classical FM stations have begun broadcasting select works in stereo-compatible 5.1-channel Neural-THX Surround over the air and over the Web.

-They join Cincinnati-based WGUC-FM, which broadcasts select songs on a daily basis in surround.
+They join select other FM stations in delivering music in surround sound.
+One of those stations is Cincinnati-based WGUC-FM,which broadcasts select songs on a daily basis in surround.

 The surround-encoded programs can be decoded in surround when played back through home A/V receivers equipped with Neural decoders.
 These A/V receivers, which became available in 2006, also reproduce two Neural-encoded XM Satellite Radio channels in surround when connected to XM connect-and-play antenna/tuners and to transportable plug-and-play XM tuners, THX said.